floydspace/effect-presentations/scripts/01-effect-next-generation-typescript.md

 Please check out his channel link also in the description.

-Thank so much for watching, and I'll see you next time.
+Thank you so much for watching, and I'll see you next time.

 ---